joseosorioc/CNCF-Practices/README.md

 - What is the meaning of the different acronyms commonly used
 - What is the core role of the CNCF TOC

+<h4>CNCF Mission</h4>

+Our charter
+“CNCF’s mission is to make cloud native computing ubiquitous…”

 Cloud Native terminology

 CNCF Chams diagram